obrochtawj/obrochtawj.github.io/README.md

 William O'Brochta is a Ph.D.
-Student in Political Science at Washington University in St. Louis.
+Candidate in Political Science at Washington University in St. Louis.
 This website was built with Beautiful Jekyll.